 Heroin has the effect of slowing bodily functions, such as breathing and heart rates.
 When mixed with stimulant drugs like cocaine, which increase these rates, the combined effect can be dangerous, even fatal.

-Yet heroin is a dangerous drug to abuse on its own, and many who begin abusing it first abused prescription opioids.
-Many opioid prescription drugs have effects similar to those of heroin, and when people become addicted to them and no longer have access to prescriptions, they may go looking for an alternative.
-Heroin is less expensive, easily obtained, and often viewed as an alternative to opioid prescriptions.
+Yet heroin is a dangerous drug to use on its own, and many who begin abusing it first used prescription opioids.
+Many opioid prescription drugs have effects similar to those of heroin.
+When people become addicted to them and no longer have access to prescriptions, they may go looking for an alternative.
+Heroin is less expensive, easily obtained, and often viewed as an alternative to opioid medications.